sbagh/stockExchange/README.md

 # bankingAndStocks
-Stock exchange full-stack app - practice.
+Stock exchange full-stack app.

 Project is in progress, so code and files are not fully orgranized or optimized yet.

 To run project:
 - install react and node modules.
-- start server.js. do not use nodemon as everytime the server re-sets buy/sell orders will be lost.
+- start server.js. do not use nodemon as everytime the server resets buy/sell orders will be lost.
 - start react
-- select a user, see their portfololio, create buy/sell orders.
+- On the browser: select a user, see their portfololio, create buy/sell orders.
 - currently to re-render the portfolios, updated stock prices, and transaction history table, you must refresh page. working on re-rendering automatically.
+- if you wish to clear the tradeHistory.json table, make sure you leave empty square brackets in the json (like this: [])

 Current progress: